Rich Sauveur: Playing career

+Coaching career

-In 2003, Sauveur returned to professional baseball as the pitching coach for the Milwaukee Brewers organization.
-He coached the Beloit Snappers of the Class A Midwest League in 2003 and 2004, and then coached the Huntsville Stars of the Class AA Southern League for three years.
-In 2008, Sauveur joined the Boston Red Sox' organization as the pitching coach for the Pawtucket Red Sox of the Class AAA International League.
+In 2003, Sauveur became the pitching coach for the Milwaukee Brewers organization.
+He coached the Beloit Snappers of the Class A Midwest League in 2003 and 2004 and then coached the Huntsville Stars of the Double-A Southern League for three years.
+In 2008, Sauveur joined the Boston Red Sox' organization as the pitching coach for the Pawtucket Red Sox of the Triple-A International League.
 He also coached the Águilas Cibaeñas of the Dominican Professional Baseball League during the winter.
-The Red Sox passed over Sauveur for the pitching coach position with the major league team in three consecutive seasons, and he left the Red Sox organization.
-He did not coach in 2015, but joined the Arizona Diamondbacks' organization to coach the Kane County Cougars of the Midwest League from 2016 through 2018.
+The Red Sox passed over Sauveur for the major league team's pitching coach role in three consecutive seasons, and he left the Red Sox organization.
+He did not coach in 2015 but joined the Arizona Diamondbacks' organization to coach the Kane County Cougars of the Midwest League from 2016 through 2018.
 He joined the Arizona League Diamondbacks coaching staff for the 2019 season.
+In 2022, Sauveur became a coach at IMG Academy.